rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ### **Combine the status of multiple device trackers**
 This custom integration will look at all device trackers that are for a particular person and combine them into a single person location sensor, `sensor.<name>_location`.
 These "device trackers" can be `device_tracker`, `sensor`, or `binary_sensor` entities.
 Device tracker state changes are monitored rather than doing polling, averaging the states, or calculating a probability.
-Device trackers follow a device that the person has; the person location sensor tries to follow the person instead.
+Device trackers follow devices that the person has; the person location sensor tries to follow the person instead.

 ### **Make presence detection not so binary**
 When a person is detected as moving between `Home` and `Away`, instead of going straight to `Home` or `Away`, it will temporarily change the person's status to `Just Arrived` or `Just Left` so that automations can be triggered or conditions applied appropriately.